monarch-initiative/koza/docs/index.md

 ![pupa](img/pupa.png)

-*Disclaimer*: Koza is in pre-alpha
+*Disclaimer*: Koza is in beta; we are looking for beta testers

-Transform csv, json, and jsonl and converting them to a target csv, json, or jsonl format based on your dataclass model.
+Transform csv, json, yaml, jsonl, and xml and converting them to a target csv, json, or jsonl format based on your dataclass model.
 Koza also can output data in the [KGX format](https://github.com/biolink/kgx/blob/master/specification/kgx-format.md#kgx-format-as-tsv)